coqhammer/coqhammer.github.io/index.md

 the `Tactics` module and with various `sauto` options often results in more effective use.

-An important thing to know is that `sauto` and related tactics never perform induction.
+Note that `sauto` and related tactics never perform induction.
 When induction is needed, it must be done manually.

 The `Tactics` module provides "solvers" which either solve the goal or fail, and "simplifiers" which simplify the goal but do not perform